solidify/azure-devops-backup-tool-docs/backup.md

 You can extend the functionality of **ADO Backup Tool** by using custom configuration files.
 These files will override the default configuration of the underlying application behind the pipeline task, and enable you to change the behavior on a per-component basis.

-If you are simply demoing the backup functionality or otherwise have no use for custom confiugration files, you can skip ahead to step 6.
+If you are simply demoing the backup functionality or otherwise have no use for custom configuration files, you can skip ahead to step 6.

 #### Description of custom configuration file usage